Hopkinsville Community College receives grant for Summer Bridge Program to assist High School Students - Clarksville Online

 “We are hoping to build relationships with these students and provide a support structure to help ensure their success,” stated Ms. Allen.
 “This is a wonderful opportunity for students who are planning to begin at HCC this August.
 This 4-week program will allow them to become familiar with campus, services, resources as well as college staff and faculty,” continued Allen.

 Students must complete a simple online application by June 24th to be considered for the program.
-Additional questions may be directed to Kanya Allen at kanya.allen@kctcs.edu or 270.707.3827.
+Additional questions may be directed to Kanya Allen at or 270.707.3827.

 About Hopkinsville Community College